-Advising occurs by the Academic Advisor, except in the Department of Theatre and Dance which occurs by the faculty advisor in the major department.
+Advising occurs by the academic advisor, except in the Department of Theatre and Dance which occurs by the faculty advisor in the major department.
 The faculty advisor in Theatre and Dance who completes the advising should email the Record Specialists in the Dean's Office according to the alphabetical cohort (first letter of last name) with verification of advising so the student can be approved for readmission.

 Students must meet all residency requirements to earn a degree from Appalachian State University